kalabox/kalabox/docs/index.md

   * The Kalabox CLI available in your terminal.
 Type `kbox` on a terminal to see.
   * The Kalabox engine running a docker daemon.

-Kalabox also packages two kinds of apps for you to get started right away on your Drupal, Wordpress, Backdrop or Pantheon based projects.
+Kalabox also packages two kinds of special external plugins that generate Drupal, Wordpress, Backdrop or Pantheon based projects.
 Read about them below.

 ### Creating Pantheon Apps

-The Kalabox Pantheon app allows users to...
+The Kalabox Pantheon app generating plugin allows users to...

   1. Pull down sites they have spun up on their Pantheon dashboard.
   2. Achieve parity with the Pantheon environment locally, including access to power services like Solr and Redis.
   3. Push changes back up to their Pantheon site.
   4. Get Pantheon specific power tools such as Terminus, Drush and WP-CLI.

-To read more about the Pantheon app check out both the [Pantheon docs](http://pantheon.kalabox.io/) and its [code](https://github.com/kalabox/kalabox-app-pantheon).
+To read more about the Pantheon plugin check out both the [docs](http://pantheon.kalabox.io/) and its [code](https://github.com/kalabox/kalabox-app-pantheon).

 ### Creating PHP Apps

 The Kalabox PHP app allows users to...

   1. Create basic Drupal, Wordpress and Backdrop sites.
   2. Get some nice power tools to go with their apps like Drush.

-To read more about the PHP app check out both the [PHP docs](http://php.kalabox.io/) and its [code](https://github.com/kalabox/kalabox-app-php).
+To read more about the PHP app check out both the [docs](http://php.kalabox.io/) and its [code](https://github.com/kalabox/kalabox-app-php).

 ### Creating Custom Apps